-These happen throughout the year and are always held in my Wise Craft Quilts Facebook Group, although details are announced blog post style here on the site.
+Details are announced blog post style here on the site.
 There is no required materials to participate in these (although its awfully nice if you support me by buying my book in my shop or on amazon, and leaving me a review on Amazon).
-I create a scheduled series of Facebook Live videos within our group that you can tune in and watch me work through some part of the project in an instructional way.
+I create a scheduled series of videos on my YouTube channel that you can tune in and watch me work through some part of the project in an instructional way.
 By doing it live, you are able to ask questions and get information from me in real time.
 These sessions are also available for viewing later if you are not able to watch live.

 I stress that these are meant to be casual, fun, and go-at-your-own-pace type of projects.
 Sometimes its just much more fun to sew together!
 Follow me on Instagram for updates, and post your work anywhere on social media using the hashtag #wisecraftstitchalong.

 Scroll down to see all the ones we’ve done so far!

 Based on a project in Wise Craft Quilts, this #wisecraftstitchalong was all about the basics of EPP (English Paper Piecing), making a framable wall hanging project from the book.
 Replay of the videos available on my YouTube Channel.
 Get the EPP templates needed to create this project in my shop.

 We settled in during the drippy Seattle winter the season we learned Sashiko, a time-honored Japanese decorative hand stitch, and made a set of 4 coasters, each with its own distinctive stitch pattern.
 Read the original post with details, watch the replay of all the videos on my YouTube Channel.
 Get supplies to stitch in the shop.